Skip to content

 Idle shutdown that frees GPUs

-An activity sidecar polls the IDE; when it goes quiet for the configured window, DevSpace either scales to zero (state preserved) or deletes — operator's choice per template.
+An activity sidecar polls the IDE — reading Jupyter's real kernel activity, not just liveness.
+When it goes quiet, DevSpace scales to zero with state preserved, or deletes — operator's choice per template.
+Restart takes seconds, not a re-provision.

 04